 Photography is also one of the only wedding investments that grows in value.
 The florals will wilt.
 The cake will be eaten.
 The dress will live in a box.
 But 20 years from now, your children will look at those images and see who you were, what you wore, who was in the room, and how you felt when you looked at each other for the first time as husband and wife.

 That said, budget is real.
 If you’re working within tighter constraints, look for emerging photographers in the $2,500 to $3,500 range who are intentionally building their portfolios.
 Ask to see a broad selection of their past projects.
 Ask for references.
-Many of the most talented photographers I know in this region are in exactly that phase right now, hungry and brilliant and delivering extraordinary results.
+Many of the most talented photographers in this region are in exactly that phase right now, hungry and brilliant and delivering extraordinary results.

 A focused videographer or photographer wearing a white dress shirt and black tie stands in a dimly lit event space with purple ambient lighting.
 He is holding a camera mounted on a tall, black gimbal pole above his head to get a clear angle of the event, with a large black speaker visible in the foreground.